rjeannelas/VBA-Challenge/README.md

 ### Before You Begin

-1. Create a new repository for this project called `VBA-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `VBA-challenge`.

-2. Inside the new repository that you just created, add any VBA files that you use for this assignment.
+2. Add any VBA files that you use for this assignment.
 These will be the main scripts to run for each analysis.

 ### Files